vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 ## Make API calls

-For all of the following, you will start by sending request `Get Access Token`.
+For all of the following, you will start by sending a request `Get Access Token`.
 This provides you with access to the API.

 The access token is valid for 1 hour in the test environment